wowjinxy/Texture64/README.md

 * Enable "External Palette" to use different file for CI palette

 ### Changelog ###

+0.3: More texture types supported and Red/Blue swap
+* Split some of the code to make it easier to maintain
+* Added support for rgb565, rgb555, rgb24, rgb8, YUV422, Grayscale8, and Grayscale16
+* Added button to swap Red and Blue channels
+* Refactored the color codec code

 0.2: UI Updates and bug fixes
 * Save settings for Form position, scale, BG color, custom viewer